ridleywinters/raiment/.github/ISSUE_TEMPLATE/request-for-change.md

 #### Reference Explanation

 _For the developer, give the technical specification of the change with the appropriate level of exactness.
 Cover requirements, invariants, and corner cases.
 This is to used to define and debug the behavior for those building the change rather than explain it to the user._

-## Future Work

-_Future possibilities, ideas, and other freeform thoughts about what might be possible after the RFC is complete.
-This explicitly is for content outside the scopre of the RFC itself._

 ## Issues and questions